-Tell them their purchase is safe with Bluethumb's 7-day free returns service where Bluethumb pays for the return freight if they want to return something and they get their full money back.
+Tell them their purchase is safe with Bluethumb's 7-day free returns service where Bluethumb pays for the return freight if they want to return something and they get their money back in full.

-If you think they need assistance with something else, ask the Bluethumb team - we'll be more than happy to give them a ring.
+If you think they need assistance with something else, ask the Bluethumb team - we'll be more than happy to give them a call.

-When asked for photos, send more than just one
+When asked for photos, send a few, taken from different angles.

 When people ask for more photos of a piece:

 Offer them photos from all angles.